 Youth for the Quality Care of Animals (YQCA) Certification

-All 2020 Green County Fair Poultry Exhibitors MUST complete the YQCA certification.
+For 2021, all Green County Fair Poultry Exhibitors that completed YQCA certification in 2020 will not need to retake the course.
+If the exhibitor did not complete YQCA in 2020 or is new this year, the exhibitor will need to complete YQCA prior to submitting Fair entries.
 Certification numbers must be submitted as part of the Green County Fair online entry process.
-For more information about YCQA, please visit the YQCA page at https://green.extension.wisc.edu/2019/12/10/yqca-youth-for-the-quality-care-of-animals/
+For more information about YCQA, please visit the YQCA page at https://green.extension.wisc.edu/2021/01/12/yqca-youth-for-the-quality-care-of-animals/

 2020 Green County Fair Updates